TakHemlata/rawnet2-antispoofing/README.md

 ## Fusion
 Performed fusion experoiments using the "support vector machine (SVM)"  based fusion approach.
 We trained SVM on development scores of all RawNet2 systaems along with LFCC-GMM baseline and test on evaluation scores.

-SVM fusion script (matlab) is avaiable in "SVM_fusion/" directory with development and evaluation scores and coressponding labels of all countermeasures system in "S_dev.mat" and "S_eval.mat" respectively.
+SVM fusion script (matlab) is avaiable in 'SVM_fusion/' directory with development and evaluation scores and coressponding labels of all countermeasures system in 'S_dev.mat' and 'S_eval.mat' respectively.

 ## Contact
 For any query, please contact: